Direction to Palms Occi Resorts

 e- when you get to the Domestic Carrier’s gate you will go through Security.
 From there it’s just a matter of waiting for takeoff.

 f- for a minimal fee payable when you check in, we will be outside the gate to pick you up.
 We will be holding a sign with your name on it, and our Staff will have name badges bearing The Palms Mindoro name.
 The airport is a small one.
 There is only one gate out for Arrivals so it’s not confusing at all.

 g- about 45 minutes drive from the airport and we arrive at the Resort.

 Tips or tipping is strictly a personal choice.
-The money exchange rate as of May 2014 is $1 = P42.00.
+The money exchange rate as of JULY 2019 is $1 = P51.00.
 One or two dollar’s worth of pesos will be very appreciated.
 But of course you decide.